-A Renewable energy generating facility with inverter that is grid tied through a connection to the low voltage distribution network under the Net Metering scheme.
+A Renewable energy generating facility with inverter that is grid tied through a connection to the low voltage distribution network under the Net Metering Scheme.

-Point of Generator Connection (PGC)
+Point of Connection (POC)

 The circuit-breaker and associated ancillary equipment (instrument transformers, protection, isolators) that connects a generator to any electrical network.
-Where more than one such circuit-breaker exists, the PGC shall be the circuit-breaker electrically closest to the generator, alternatively, POC (Point of Connection).
+Where more than one such circuit breaker exists, the POC shall be the circuit-breaker electrically closest to the generator.